kstep/pushybullet/README.md

 ### Timing considerations

 In order to provide pushes since last event occurrence, the tickle event object must know last event occurrence time.
-This is achieved by tracking last event received time internally by `api.stream()` event, which shouldn't bother you as a user.
+This is achieved by tracking last event received time internally by `api.stream()` method, which shouldn't normally bother you as a user.

 Except for one problem.
 Everything works fine, until your local clock works in sync with PushBullet server clock, but if any skew appears, you will either get push duplicates or missing pushes (depends on whether your clock runs before or after server clock) from `event.pushes()` method result.
 This is bad.
-The only method to circumvent this behavior, is use PushBullet server time to track timings in `api.stream()` (and this is the way approved by PushBullet themselves).
+The only method to circumvent this problem, is use PushBullet server time to track timings in `api.stream()` (and this is the way approved by PushBullet themselves).

 But this approach brings another problem: in order to get PushBullet time of last push, one must make